HenriqueSilva18/Railway-Network-Simulator/docs/system-documentation/Sprint 1/US02/01.requirements-engineering/US002-requirements.md

 ### 1.1.
 User Story Description

 - As an Editor, I want to add an industry (selected from the available industries) in a position XY of the selected (current) map.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

 > The Map Editor allows you to create rectangular maps and place static elements on the map.
 Elements can be cities or industries.

-> As for industries, there are three different types:
+As for industries, there are three different types, primary sector industries, transforming industries and mixed industries.
->> Primary sector industries;
->> Transforming industries;
->> Mixed industries.

 **From the client clarifications:**